flucoma/flucoma-docs/doc/KMeans.rst

 :message getMeans:

-   :arg dataSet: A :fluid-obj:`DataSet` of clusers with a mean per column.
+   :arg dataSet: A :fluid-obj:`DataSet` of clusters with a mean per column.

    :arg action: A function to run when complete.